Source: European Medicines Agency (EU) Revision Year: 2023 Publisher: Noden Pharma DAC, DOlier Chambers, 16A DOlier Street, Dublin 2, Ireland

 MDR1/Mdr1a/1b (P-gp) was found to be the major efflux system involved in intestinal absorption and biliary excretion of aliskiren in preclinical studies (see section 5.2).
 Rifampicin, which is an inducer of P-gp, reduced aliskiren bioavailability by approximately 50% in a clinical study.
 Other inducers of P-gp (St. John’s wort) might decrease the bioavailability of aliskiren.
 Although this has not been investigated for aliskiren, it is known that P-gp also controls tissue uptake of a variety of substrates and P-gp inhibitors can increase the tissue-to-plasma concentration ratios.
 Therefore, P-gp inhibitors may increase tissue levels more than plasma levels.
 The potential for drug interactions at the P-gp site will likely depend on the degree of inhibition of this transporter.

 Concomitant use of other agents affecting the RAAS, of NSAIDs or of agents that increase serum potassium levels (e.g. potassium-sparing diuretics, potassium supplements, salt substitutes containing potassium, heparin) may lead to increases in serum potassium.
-If co-administration with an agent affecting the level of serum potassium is considered necessary, caution is advisable.
+If co-administration with an agent affecting the level of serum potassium is considered necessary, routine monitoring of potassium levels would be advisable.

 As with other agents acting on the renin-angiotensin system, NSAIDs may reduce the anti-hypertensive effect of aliskiren.
 In some patients with compromised renal function (dehydrated patients or elderly patients) aliskiren given concomitantly with NSAIDs may result in further deterioration of renal function, including possible acute renal failure, which is usually reversible.
 Therefore the combination of aliskiren with an NSAID requires caution, especially in elderly patients.